William H. Donaldson

-William Henry Donaldson (born June 2, 1931) was the 27th Chairman of the U.S. Securities and Exchange Commission (SEC), serving from February 2003 to June 2005.
-He served as Under Secretary of State for International Security Affairs in the Nixon Administration, as a special adviser to Vice President Nelson Rockefeller, Chairman and CEO of the New York Stock Exchange, and Chairman, President and CEO of Aetna.
+William Henry Donaldson (June 2, 1931 – June 12, 2024) was an American businessman who was the 27th Chairman of the U.S. Securities and Exchange Commission (SEC), serving from February 2003 to June 2005.
+He served as Under Secretary of State for International Security Affairs in the Nixon Administration, as a special adviser to Vice President Nelson Rockefeller, chairman and CEO of the New York Stock Exchange, and chairman, President and CEO of Aetna.
 Donaldson founded Donaldson, Lufkin & Jenrette.

 Early life and education

 Donaldson attended both Yale University (B.A.
 1953) and Harvard University (M.B.A.
 1958).
 While he was a senior at Yale, he joined its Skull and Bones secret society.

+He served in the United States Marine Corps as a first lieutenant in Japan and Korea (1953–55), as a rifle platoon commander and later as aide-de-camp to the Commanding General of the 1st Provisional Marine Air Ground Task Force.

 Career

-He began his career at G. H. Walker & Co., a banking and brokerage firm.
+Donaldson began his career at G. H. Walker & Co., a banking and brokerage firm.

 Donaldson returned to Yale and founded the Yale School of Management, where he served as dean and professor of management studies.
-Donaldson had a vision of Yale's management program forming students who could easily and seamlessly flow between public and private management roles.
-This was a binary vision, emphasizing private for profit corporations and government leadership positions, while ignoring leadership in various not-for-profit, non-governmental organizations.

-His grand visions of balanced approaches were shattered when the first graduating class almost all took positions in business, almost none taking jobs with government.
+According to Lee Tom Perry, a former Brigham Young University professor of strategy and organizational behavior, Donaldson had a vision of Yale's management program forming students who could easily and seamlessly flow between public and private management roles.
+The first graduating class almost all took positions in business, with almost none taking jobs with government.
 The main building of the school continues to display a life-size portrait of him and the premier leadership award at Yale School of Management is called "Donaldson Fellows".
-He also served in the United States Marine Corps.

-He was Chairman of the Carnegie Endowment for International Peace from 1999 to 2003.
+From 1999 - 2003, Donaldson was Chairman of the Carnegie Endowment for International Peace.

-Donaldson is a chartered financial analyst (CFA) charterholder and has received a number of honorary degrees.

-He is on the board of IEX.
+Donaldson was a chartered financial analyst (CFA) charter holder, where he received a number of honorary degrees, and was on the board of IEX.

-Personal life
+Personal life and death

-Donaldson is the father of three children and is married to Jane Phillips Donaldson.
+William Donaldson was married to Jane Phillips Donaldson and together they had 3 children.
+He died on June 12, 2024, at the age of 93.